 There are a few things I’ve been offered in my travels that, like the Tarantula above, I had to turn down.
 One thing I wanted to include on this list is wasp crackers.
 I was worried about biting into one and finding out the wasp wasn't quite dead.
 Ouch!

 Sweet Purple Rice

 There’s a dish I bought on the roadside in Vietnam: sweet, sticky rice cooked with black and white rice, which turned the dish a delightful purple color.

 The rice was mixed with sweet coconut milk, mixed with mango and then stuffed into a reed-like casing.
 I could have made an entire meal out of these.

-No matter where you are, tickle your taste buds and try a local delicacy.
+No matter where you are, food from around the world will tickle your taste buds.
 It’s amazing how it will expand your horizons, and I can pretty much guarantee it’ll expand your waistline too.